 - Basic reporting tools

-Why we chose Apptivo
+Why I like Apptivo

 Apptivo was an obvious pick because of its advanced lead tracking and management capabilities.
 Most of these features are quite simple and function intuitively to keep your team moving instead of spending hours a day working through a clunky, outdated user interface.